 Rich Fields, who was the announcer from 2004 to 2010, became much, much louder.
 By the end of his tenure, he was practically screaming half the time ("A NEW CAAAAAAHHH!!").

-Oh gods, Psych.
+Psych.
 Where do we begin?
 Shawn went from being a happy-go-lucky average-intelligence charmer to a genuinely stupid, somehow universally attractive, lovable asshole, while poor Gus went from Shawn's slightly uptight but more traditionally competent and knowledgeable buddy to a total loser whose areas of expertise are mostly informed abilities and exists almost solely to finish Shawn's pop cultural references.
 Jules went from being your average cop stand-in with a little bit of UST with Shawn to The Chick, and Lassiter went from being Shawn's Foil with a little bit of hidden bigotry to such a gigantic creep that it is honestly a wonder why anyone lets the man near them.
 Buzz McNab (Ensemble Dark Horse, anyone?), meanwhile, has all but disappeared.
 He's mostly rescinded back to his original place as a figure in the background of certain scenes.
 The Flanderization of all of the characters is actually many fans' biggest complaint.

 In Red Dwarf, the Cat started out as a strange, vain man who didn't particularly like his shipmates and was perhaps a little dim.
 By series 7, he was entirely The Ditz.

 Kochanski, in her first appearances, was intelligent and competent, but flirtatious, with a good sense of humour - someone who could plausibly date Lister.
 When she reappeared in Series 7, the dominant factor in her personality was that she was stereotypically female.
+Justified as the version of Kochanski from Series 7 is from another reality (and played by The Other Darrin) and implied to have had a different upbringing entirely, such as going to an English boarding school, rather than growing up in Scotland.

 A minor one for Lister - he was a mediocre guitarist in the first season, but by season 6 his playing was so bad that he was only allowed to play in the vaccuum of space and was described by Kryten as a "ten-thumbed, tone-deaf, talentless noise-polluter."

 A blend of Flanderization and Anti-Character Development happened to poor Much in Robin Hood, as he went from the unappreciated servant of a lord who nevertheless demanded respect and stood up for himself, to the completely whipped slave of a bratty peasant girl.
-After two seasons of being the Butt Monkey, Much finally lets loose with a passionate rant to Robin on how he's sick and tired of being treated like crap.
+After two seasons of being the Butt-Monkey, Much finally lets loose with a passionate rant to Robin on how he's sick and tired of being treated like crap.
 The fans rejoiced!
 Surely Season Three would involve Much coming out of Robin's shadow and regaining some self-respect.
 Instead Much takes the pride that he's wrestled back from Robin and sacrifices it all to Kate, who treats him even worse than Robin ever did.
 He spends the entirety of Season Three running around after her, (even spoon-feeding her at one stage), and is then forced to watch as Robin and Kate hook up, despite both of them knowing about Much's feelings.

-Roseanne's characters suffered from this.
 The worst victims were Mark (who went from being a troubled teen with a hidden good streak and some hints of under-education from dropping out, to a complete idiot who actually burned his hand repeatedly in one episode because he was bored) and Jackie (who started out as a bit neurotic and insecure but generally a competent single female to a complete nutcase who would erupt in to nervous, annoying laughter at the drop of a hat.
 By the final seasons, it was no small wonder that she somehow managed to hold down a job, keep her house and not have child services take her kid away).

 Rules of Engagement: After the first couple seasons Adam became incredibly stupid.
 The actor doesn't mind.